nikoss/my-translation-contributions/README.md

       (image viewer and manager)
       complete translation of the application

+- IceWM
+      (window manager)
+      updated an old translation of the application

 - Krename
       (advanced batch file renaming tool)
       complete translation of the application